doncesarts/todo-pwa/README.md

 ## todo-pwa

-A Progresive Web App created with create-react-app
+A Progressive Web App created with create-react-app

-Intructions:
+Instructions:

 ## Setting up the web app